Under the Skin (Lindsey Buckingham album)

 Under the Skin is the fourth solo album by American musician and Fleetwood Mac vocalist/guitarist Lindsey Buckingham, released on October 3, 2006.
 The album, long delayed by Fleetwood Mac's reunion tour in the 1990s and 2003 album Say You Will, was his first solo release in 14 years.
-Under the Skin peaked at #80 on the Billboard 200 album chart in October 2006.
+Under the Skin peaked at number 80 on the Billboard 200 album chart in October 2006.
+In the United States, the album sold 13,000 copies during its first week of release, with 32 percent of those sales coming from purchases on the Internet.
 "Show You How" was also released as a single but failed to chart.